 Phone: (573) 875-7504

 Main Campus address:

 Columbia College is approved for enrollment certification of students eligible to receive educational assistance (GI Bill®) from the U.S. Department of Veterans Affairs (DVA).

-Main Campus or Online students: If you are a Main Campus (Day Campus or Evening Campus in Columbia, MO) or Online student select a category below to view step-by-step directions for obtaining benefits.
-Nationwide students should contact their local center.
+Traditional Campus or Online students: If you are a taking courses on the Traditional Campus or during the evening in Columbia, MO or Online, select a category below to view step-by-step directions for obtaining benefits.
+Students taking courses at one of our locations nationwide should contact their local center.
 View the Nationwide location directory for contact information.

 GI Bill® Chapter benefits

 See descriptions of different GI Bill® benefit programs.

 For additional information, including a comparison of the different benefit programs, visit http://gibill.va.gov.